 As UK fitness gurus go, one name tends to dominate: Joe Wicks.
 Yet, while The Body Coach kept the nation moving with his daily P.E workouts (charming everyone and their nan in the process), another YouTube workout was also racking in the views during the lockdown.
-Fitness trainer Lucy Wyndham-Read’s seven-minute workouts have surged in popularity and her most-watched video helping people lose belly fat has commanded close to 80 million views on Youtube.
+Fitness trainer Lucy Wyndham-Read’s 7 minute workout has surged in popularity and her most-watched video helping people lose belly fat has commanded close to 80 million views on Youtube.
 This seven-minute workout was the hit of lockdown workouts and views are continuing to climb.

 Lucy Wyndham-Read is the UK’s most popular fitness expert on Youtube, says Ofcom.
 In their Media Nation report (August 2020), they confirm the ex-army corporal’s page is “the most-watched British fitness channel” mainly due to her seven minute workout routines.
 Wyndham-Read’s channel has a massive 1.48 million subscribers and over 200,000,000 views — close to Joe’s own viewing figures.